Antonn114/randcf/README.md

 It is recommended to assign the command `python3 path/to/randcf.py` an alias on your machine (like in your `.bashrc` for Linux) for quick and easy access.

 For first-time users, the script will create `randcf_settings.json` in the same directory as `randcf.py` and then ask for your Codeforces username (this ensures that the script only shows problems the user hasn't gotten AC yet).
-The script will not ask you again for your username the next time you run the script, unless the `usr` field in `randcf_settings.json` is left empty.
+The script will not ask you again for your username the next time you run the script, unless the value for `user` in `randcf_settings.json` is left empty.

 ## Modifying default settings